pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-local-path"></a> `--local-path`

 Sets the path to a source in the local machine from where the workload creates an image to use as an application source.
-The local path may be a directory, a JAR, a ZIP, or a WAR file.
+The local path can be a directory, a JAR, a ZIP, or a WAR file.
 Java/Spring Boot compiled binaries are also supported.
 This flag must be used with `--source-image` flag.

 >**Note:**If Java/Spring compiled binary is passed instead of source code, the command will take